Mini Snicker’s Cheesecakes

 - 4 tbsp melted butter

-- two 8 oz packages cream cheese, softened
+- two 8 oz packages full fat cream cheese, room temperature

 - 1/3 cup sugar

 - 1 tsp vanilla extract